Sporting

 The English Setter puppy should be given plenty of attention and you’ll start to notice personality traits from a young age.

-There are a couple of health problems that the English Setter can encounter, despite being generally healthy dogs.
+There are a couple of health problems that the English Setter can encounter, despite being a generally healthy dog.
 Here are a couple of those health issues to expect.

 When feeding this dog, you want to aim for around 2 to 3 cups of dog food per day that’s divided over two meals.
 This will help ensure they have enough energy for the day and that they’ll maintain a healthy weight.